A Duty of Care

 - Homeowners – EICR tests are recommended every 10 years unless the property has a swimming pool, in which case it should be tested once every year.

-In normal domestic houses, a test every ten years is the bare minimum.
+In normal domestic houses, an electrical testing is required every ten years is the bare minimum.
 Regular homeowners might be happy to stretch out this period for as long as possible.
-But it may be in the interest of a landlord to ensure the safety of their tenants on a more regular basis.
+But for landlords, it’s the law to ensure the safety of their tenants with electrical testing and EICR on a more regular basis.
 Much like cars need an MOT to combat general wear and tear, electrical systems need EICR tests to keep them from deteriorating over time.

 EICR certificates for landlords who are renting out a new property are essential.
 It’s crucial to ensure electrical safety wherever possible.
 If you aren’t certain that electrics are safe then it’s not worth taking the risk.
 The potential dangers of an electrical accident are huge.
 The damage caused could end up costing far more in repairs and compensation than the EICR test itself.